 At the risk of oversimplifying, the answer to ‘do you need planning permission for a conservatory roof’ is no. Planning regulations were changed to allow conservatories to have a tiled/solid roof back in 2010.
 Prior to their changing, to be exempt from planning permission, conservatories had to have 75% of the roof glazed.

 Plus, conservatory planning permission is, generally, only required when the initial conservatory structure is built.
 However, if the previous height of the conservatory is altered, planning permission may be required.
 But even though it’s unlikely for planning permission to be required, you might still need building regulations approval for a tiled roof conservatory.

 Building Regulations set out standards for the design and construction of buildings to ensure they’re safe and comfortable to use.

-When changing a conservatory roof, it’s essential to determine whether the conservatory structure is able to support a tiled roof.
+When changing a tiled roof conservatory, it’s essential to determine whether the conservatory structure is able to support a tiled roof.
 To do this, a conservatory company or relevant authority will carry out a survey.
 This is important for establishing whether or not a tiled roof will compromise the safety of those using the conservatory.
 If you have the work performed by a member of a competent person scheme, you will not need to acquire building regulations approval yourself.
 The company performing the work will take care of that for you.
 Associated Windows are a member of FENSA, a competent person scheme authorised by the UK government.
-Therefore, we will take care of the necessary approvals for you.
+Therefore, we will take care of the necessary conservatory approvals for you.